csbanon/pdc-model/README.md

 * TIME: the discrete value of time the model will run for.
 * TRIALS: the number of trials to run.
 * P: the value of p for the model.
 (There may be various values for p to be used for comparisons.
 For a detailed explanation of p, see the paper.)
-3. Compile `Run.java` using the following command:
+3. Compile `Run.java` using the following command: `javac Run.java`
-`javac Run.java`
-4. Run the file using the following command:
-`java Run`
-4. Run the file using the following command:
-4. Run the file using the following command:
+4. Run the file using the following command: `java Run`